 - Who: People should only be able to access what they need to do their jobs.
-Assign access based on roles — an engineer doesn’t need HR records and an HR manager doesn’t need to use a computer where the engineer designs new products.
-IT support, in fact, doesn’t need access to everything, so limit the access your team has as well.
+Assign access based on roles – an engineer doesn’t need HR records, and an HR manager doesn’t need to use a computer where the engineer designs new products.
+Likewise, IT support doesn’t need access to everything, so limit your team’s access.

-- Where: Designate areas of basic, enhanced and high security and protect them accordingly.
-Some areas may only have a camera and card readers/door locks limiting access to other areas of the facility.
+- Where: Designate primary, enhanced and high-security areas and protect them accordingly.
+Some sites may only have a camera and card readers/door locks, limiting access to other facility areas.
 Other areas may require biometric identification to enter.
 Also, address whether the client will need remote access to receive alerts from the system.

-When you first ask your client questions about exactly who needs access where and when, they may not be able to give you all the answers.
-If you’ve provided the client with other services, you may be able to use records from IT solution logins to help determine the access different employees need to do their jobs.
-This data may also reveal where access can be tightened up, ending access to areas or tools that the employee really doesn’t need.
+When you first ask your client questions about exactly who needs access, where and when, they may not be able to give you all the answers.
+If you’ve provided the client with other services, you may be able to use records from IT solution logins to help determine the different access employees need to do their jobs.
+This data may also reveal where access can be tightened up, ending access to areas or tools the employee doesn’t need.

-It’s important to communicate the reason for changes to employees, who may feel untrusted if they suddenly have less access.
-Explain that limiting access can minimize damages if their credentials are lost or stolen.
-It may also benefit some employees who now have trouble accessing areas or tools they need because access is currently not limited.
+It’s essential to communicate the reason for changes to employees, who may feel untrusted if they suddenly have less access.
+Limiting access can minimize damages if their credentials are lost or stolen.
+It may also benefit some employees who have trouble accessing areas or tools they need because access is currently not limited.

 Compliance on Every Level

-Although it’s important to comply with these regulations, you shouldn’t stop there.
+Although it’s essential to comply with these regulations, you shouldn’t stop there.
 Also, make sure you address the business’ unique needs.
-Consider the facility’s location, its workforce and other factors that will help you build the best solution and help develop the most effective access control policy.
-Do everything you can to make sure your client gets the most return for their investment.
+For example, consider the facility’s location, workforce, and other factors that will help you build the best solution and help develop the most effective access control policy.
+Finally, do everything you can to ensure your client gets the most return for their investment.

 Choosing the Right Solution for Today and Tomorrow

-As you build the solution, it’s smart to look for ways to make it scalable, so your client can continue to benefit from the investment as their operation grows and technology changes.
-Don’t put your client in a position where the only option in the future will be to rip and replace.
-Encourage your client to take a forward-looking perspective, sharing their plans for future expansion and innovation — and how they’ll need to control access to them.
+As you build the solution, it’s wise to look for ways to make it scalable so your client can continue to benefit from the investment as their operation grows and technology changes.
+However, don’t put your client in a position where the only option in the future will be to rip and replace.
+Instead, encourage your client to take a forward-looking perspective, sharing their plans for expansion and innovation – and how they’ll need to control access to them.